daveta/analytics/troubleshooting_500.md

 union_all
     | order by timestamp desc
 ```
-If you have only `exceptions`, analyze the details and see if they correspond to anywhere in the code.
-If you only see exceptions coming from the Channel Connector (`Microsoft.Bot.ChannelConnector`) then see [Web API](#no-application-insights-events-from-asp.net-web-api) or [Core](#no-application-insights-events-from-ap.net-core) to ensure that Application Insights is set up correctly.
+If you have only `exceptions`, analyze the details and see if they correspond to anywhere in your code.
+If you only see exceptions coming from the Channel Connector (`Microsoft.Bot.ChannelConnector`) then see [Web API](#no-application-insights-events-from-asp.net-web-api) or [Core](#no-application-insights-events-from-ap.net-core) to ensure that Application Insights is set up correctly and your code is logging events.

 ## No Application Insights Events from ASP.Net Web API